Katolus/functions/docs/proposals/development_branch.md

 ## Proposal

-We propose to set up the main branch that the majority work from PRs and contributions are commited to be the `development` branch.
+We propose to set up the main branch that the majority work from PRs and contributions are committed to be the `development` branch.

 The idea behind this decision is a attempt to create a more accessible development stream.